 If you have sufficient emergency savings and enough cash for a home, car or other large purchases, you may not need a credit card.
 But if you need to build credit to obtain financing or you want to maximize rewards on your regular spending, responsible use of a credit card is a great option.
 Here are some other reasons you might want a credit card:

-- Pay down debt: You can transfer a balance from a high-interest credit card to a card with a 0 percent APR period.
+- Pay down debt: You can transfer a balance from a high-interest credit card to a card with 0 percent intro APR.
 You can then pay down or eliminate your debt during the introductory period and save money in interest.

-- Sign-up bonuses: Many credit cards give you cash back or a large number of points to open a credit card.
+- Sign-up bonuses: Many credit cards give you a welcome offer in the form of cash back or a large number of points when you meet a spending requirement on a new card.
 You can use the bonus money to start an emergency fund or the points to go toward a vacation.

 - Flexibility: Credit cards give you the flexibility to quickly address an unplanned expense or make a large purchase and pay for it over time.